-The Ed Tech Foundation is a group of volunteers who enrich the lives of children by improving access to modern computer technology.
-The Foundation sets-up and installs or configures reliable networks, computers, smartboards, servers and other types of technology for community centers, schools, or non-profits.
+Ed Tech of WNY is a group of volunteers who enrich the lives of the community by improving access to modern computer technology.
+The Organization sets-up and configures reliable networks, Wifi, computers, smartboards, servers and other types of technology for community centers, schools, or non-profits.

-Since its inception in 2003, The Ed Tech Foundation has helped young people at more than 90 schools, organizations and community centers in the WNY area.
+Since its inception in 2003, Ed Tech of WNY has helped more than 150 schools, organizations and community centers in the WNY area.
 "Computer technology is essential to education today as blackboard and chalk was 100 years ago," said Doug Torre, founder of Ed Tech Day.
 "This is a great way for IT professionals to give back to the community in a very meaningful way," he added.
-Ed Tech Day is coordinated by its Board of Directors, which consists of volunteers who have been part of the program since its inception.
-They have the passion to see this Foundation succeed and volunteer their time to make sure it does.
+Ed Tech Days are coordinated by our Board of Directors, which consists of volunteers who have been part of the program since its inception.
+They have the passion to see this organization succeed and volunteer their time to make sure it does.

 What is "Ed Tech Day"?

-On Ed Tech Day teams of volunteers go into non-profits, community centers, schools or other organizations, which are in need of technology to help better a child's education and work place skills.
-The teams of volunteers use equipment that has been donated by local businesses or individuals and rebuilt by Ed Tech volunteers or equipment that has been purchased through the fundraising efforts of the Foundation.
+On Ed Tech Day, a team of volunteers goes into non-profits, community centers, schools or other organizations, which are in need of modern technology to help better education, work place skills and services.
+The teams of volunteers use equipment that has been donated by local businesses or individuals and rebuilt by Ed Tech volunteers and equipment that has been purchased through the fundraising efforts of the Organization.
 These volunteers then work together to give each location a "technology make over".
-They setup new computers, labs, printers, scanners, networking equipment, servers, install wiring and other technology to give the children access to modern day technology and improve their education and skill set.
+They setup new computers, labs, printers, networking equipment, servers, WiFi, run wiring and other technology free of charge.